varssha22/Loan_default_prediction/README.md

 ---

 ## 🚀 Results & Insights
-- Logistic Regression outperformed the other models.
+- XgBoost outperformed the other models with 99.85% Average CV score (Recall) and 100% Accuracy.
 - Top risk factors for default: interest rate, annual income, loan grade, debt-to-income ratio.
 - Business-friendly dashboard for monitoring loan performance and defaults.